pramam/webdriverio-saucedemo-testing/README.md

 Here are some screen shots of the test results for the various users.

 ***standard_user:***

 ![standard_user](./result-screenshots/allure-standard_user.png)

 ***problem_user:***

 ![problem_user](./result-screenshots/allure-problem_user.png)

 ***performance_glitch_user:***

 ![performance_glitch_user](./result-screenshots/allure-performance_glitch_user.png)

 ***locked_out_user:***

 ![locked_out_user](./result-screenshots/allure-locked_out_user.png)

 Clicking on the Burger menu -> Logout or Reset Application is a bit flaky in the automated tests, so these tests are showing up as yellow in the above screenshots.

-The Page Object Model was used to write these tests.
+The Page Object Model(POM) was used to write these tests.
 The classes created in the POM `throw` errors, which currently shows up as a test defect(instead of product defect) in the allure results.
 The actual [test cases](./test/specs) are clean, with `await object.method()` and can serve as living documentation for each test.

 ## Existing Files